Iterating Symmetric Extensions

 Note that by recursion and usual coding arguments, $\alpha$-sets are closed under unions, finite products and even finite sequences.
 Namely, if $A$ is an $\alpha$-set, then $A^{<\omega}$ and $[A]^{<\omega}$ can be encoded as an $\alpha$-set as well. \begin{definition} For an ordinal $\alpha$, $\KWP_\alpha$ is the statement that every set $A$ is equipotent with an $\alpha$-set.
 We will abbreviate the statement $\exists\alpha\;\KWP_\alpha$ simply to $\KWP$. \end{definition} The axiom of choice is $\KWP_0$ and the classic Kinna--Wagner principle is $\KWP_1$.
-But as Monro proved in \cite{Monro:1973}, for every $n$, $\KWP_{n+1}\nrightarrow\KWP_n$. \begin{theorem}[The Generalized Balcar--Vop\v{e}nka--Monro Theorem] Suppose that $M$ and $N$ are two transitive models of $\ZF$ with the same $\alpha$-sets.
+But as Monro proved in \cite{Monro:1973}, for every $n$, $\KWP_{n+1}\nrightarrow\KWP_n$. \begin{theorem}[The Generalized Balcar--Vop\v{e}nka--Monro Theorem] Let $M$ and $N$ be two transitive models of $\ZF$ with the same $\alpha$-sets.
 If $M\models\KWP_\alpha$, then $M=N$. \end{theorem} The proof of the Balcar--Vop\v{e}nka theorem can be found in \cite[Theorem~13.28]{Jech:ST}, and it generalizes quite immediately here. \begin{proof}[Sketch of Proof] Every set in $M$ can be encoded as a well-founded relation on an $\alpha$-set.
-Then by the Mostowski collapse lemma, every set in $M$ lies in $N$.
-The direction $N\subseteq M$ is proved by induction on the rank of members of $N$. \end{proof}
+By the Mostowski collapse lemma, every set in $M$ lies in $N$.
+The direction $N\subseteq M$ is proved by induction on the von Neumann rank of members of $N$. \end{proof}